gundenaf/TMS-homework/Bash/homework_1/README.md

-# Homework No. 12 - Bash Scripting and Automation
+# Bash Scripting and Automation

 The goal of this homework is to learn how to perform automation tasks using Bash scripting.